maxloopinmok/weekly-report/49 - 2023 Monday July 17 to Sunday July 23.md

 ### 8) Read books to improve job search, contextual awareness, and tech skills
 - read parts of the book "No Job?
 No Sweat!
 Turn Your Know-How into Income!"
+- read parts of the book "Futureproof: 9 Rules for Humans in the Age of Automation"
+- read parts of the book "The Future of the Professions: How Technology Will Transform the Work of Human Experts, Updated Edition"